Rem Pitlick

-Rem Pitlick (born April 2, 1997) is a Canadian-born American professional ice hockey center currently under contract with the Bakersfield Condors in the American Hockey League (AHL).
+Rem Pitlick (born April 2, 1997) is a Canadian-born American professional ice hockey center who is currently an unrestricted free agent.
+He most recently played under contract with the Rockford IceHogs in the American Hockey League (AHL).
 He was selected in the third round, 76th overall, by the Nashville Predators in the 2016 NHL entry draft.
 Pitlick has also previously played for the Minnesota Wild, Montreal Canadiens and Chicago Blackhawks.

 Prior to turning professional, Pitlick played for the Muskegon Lumberjacks and Waterloo Black Hawks in the United States Hockey League (USHL).
 In 2016, he set a franchise record with the Lumberjacks for most points in a season and was awarded the USHL Player of the Year, USHL Forward of the Year, and Dave Tyler Junior Player of the Year Award.
 Following his successful junior career, Pitlick joined the University of Minnesota where he was selected for the All-Big Ten Freshman Team and First Team.
 His father, Lance Pitlick, played in the NHL for the Ottawa Senators and Florida Panthers.